-Clearly distributional information about $Y$ does enter into and influence the optimal strategy $\hat \theta$ and robust optimal growth-rate $\lambda$.
+Lastly, we discuss what influence $Y$ has on the problem.
+Clearly, information about the distribution of $Y$ does enter into and influences the optimal strategy $\hat \theta$ and robust optimal growth-rate $\lambda$.
 Indeed, the function $\hat \phi$, which specifies $\hat \theta$, is determined by $A$ through \eqref{eqn:phi_pde}. $A$ itself, given by \eqref{eqn:A_def}, is the average of the instantaneous covariance coefficient $c_X(x,\cdot)$ with respect to the density $p(x,\cdot)$.
-These average quantities suffice to determine the optimal strategy and growth rate because Definition~\ref{def:upsilon} of the admissible class $\Pi_K$ only restricts the long-term behavior of $Y$.
-No restrictions on the local dynamics of $Y$ are imposed.
-An interesting question for future research is to investigate how, by restricting the local dynamics of $Y$, the optimal strategy would depend on $Y_t$ itself and not just its ergodic distribution.
+In the context of Section~\ref{sec:main_extended} we stress that in no way do the inputs $c_{XY}$ and $c_Y$ enter into the strategy; not even through their averages.